erhsparks/app_academy_prepwork/w2/w2d2/towers-of-hanoi.md

 Write a
 [Towers of Hanoi](http://en.wikipedia.org/wiki/Towers_of_hanoi) game.

-In a class `TowersOfHanoi`, keep an array of three arrays.
+In a class `TowersOfHanoi`, keep a `towers` instance variable that is an array of three arrays.
 Each subarray should represent a tower.
 Each tower should store integers representing the size of its discs.

 You'll want a `#play` method.
 In a loop, prompt the user using puts.
 Ask what pile to select a disc from.
+The pile should be the index of a tower in your `@towers` array.
 Use gets([gets](http://andreacfm.com/2011/06/11/learning-ruby-gets-and-chomp/)) to get an answer.
 Similarly, find out which pile the user wants to move the disc to.
 Next, you'll want to do different things depending on whether or not the